PghTechFest/pghtechfest.github.com/index.md

 could gather together and learn from each other.
 Everyone agreed that it was a good idea and Pittsburgh TechFest was born.

+To set the tone for a conference focused on learning something new and maybe even stepping out of your comfort zone, we have excited to announce [Doc Norton](http://www.leandog.com/who-we-are/team/herding-dogs/michael-doc-norton/) of LeanDog as our keynote speaker.

 We are currently accepting submissions for presentations.
 Anything related to software development is fair game.
 Java, Ruby, PHP, Perl, Python, SQL (any dialect), NoSQL, C#, VB, doesn't matter.
 "Soft" skills like project management, agile, career management, presentation skills, winning friends and influencing people - all good topics.
 Click on